Management API

 - Reload status snapshots

-POST /shutdown
+POST /api/shutdown

 Purpose: